maxmouchet/HMMBase.jl/README.md

 It also introduces breaking API changes (method and fields renaming), see [Migration to v1.0](https://maxmouchet.github.io/HMMBase.jl/dev/migration/) for details on migrating your code to the new version.
 - _v0.0.14 :_ latest pre-release version.

+Are you using HMMBase in a particular domain (Biology, NLP, ...) ?
+Feel free to open an issue to discuss you workflow/needs and see how we can improve HMMBase.

 ## Introduction

 HMMBase provides a lightweight and efficient abstraction for hidden Markov models in Julia.
 Most HMMs libraries only support discrete (e.g. categorical) or Normal distributions.
 In contrast HMMBase builds upon [Distributions.jl](https://github.com/JuliaStats/Distributions.jl) to support arbitrary univariate and multivariate distributions.